Punta Cana safety concerns were the last thing on my mind as I strolled through the honey colored beaches of one of the many resorts in the area.

 Things to do around Punta Cana

-All the hotels offer aquatic sports either internally or through local providers.
-These sports can include kayaking, windsurfing, snorkeling, stand-up paddle boarding, sailing, group boat tours, surfing, catamaran tours and more.
+Probably the coolest activity is scuba diving in Punta Cana.
+All the hotels offer many other aquatic sports either internally or through local providers.
+These can include kayaking, windsurfing, snorkeling, stand-up paddle boarding, sailing, group boat tours, surfing, catamaran tours and more.

 Swim with sharks and manta rays